MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Backdoor Attacks; Invisible Triggers; Sample-Specific Triggers.
   - <details><summary>Digest</summary>  We explore a novel attack paradigm, where backdoor triggers are sample-specific.
 In our attack, we only need to modify certain training samples with invisible perturbation, while not need to manipulate other training components (e.g., training loss, and model structure) as required in many existing attacks.

+- One-pixel Signature: Characterizing CNN Models for Backdoor Detection. [[paper]](https://arxiv.org/abs/2008.07711)
+  - Shanjiaoyang Huang, Weiqi Peng, Zhiwei Jia, Zhuowen Tu. *ECCV 2020*
+  - Key Word: Backdoor Detection.
+  - <details><summary>Digest</summary> We tackle the convolution neural networks (CNNs) backdoor detection problem by proposing a new representation called one-pixel signature.
+Our task is to detect/classify if a CNN model has been maliciously inserted with an unknown Trojan trigger or not.
+Here, each CNN model is associated with a signature that is created by generating, pixel-by-pixel, an adversarial value that is the result of the largest change to the class prediction.
+The one-pixel signature is agnostic to the design choice of CNN architectures, and how they were trained.
+It can be computed efficiently for a black-box CNN model without accessing the network parameters.

 - Backdoor Learning: A Survey. [[paper]](https://arxiv.org/abs/2007.08745) [[code]](https://github.com/THUYimingLi/backdoor-learning-resources)
   - Yiming Li, Yong Jiang, Zhifeng Li, Shu-Tao Xia.
   - Key Word: Backdoor Learning; Survey.